kammitama5/kammitama5.github.io/_posts/2022-12-18-Sunday-December-18th.md

 with me.
 And so, I needed to be a lot more selfish, which is pretty much what I did this past semester.
 And I found it to be a lot more memorable than any other semester!

+## Edit
+- Since I've written this post (maybe it's just coincidence?)
+I've gotten a TONNE of recruitment emails.
+Again, I'm probably not going to be venturing in that direction unless it's a unique opportunity in 2023, or related to my current area of research.
+Thank you for your time and interest!

 ## And That's it.